domluna/pubmedFastRAG/README.md

 start_server(rag)
 ```

 You need the binary data for RAG.
-If you're interested in them message me.
+If you're interested in them, message me.

 ```sh
 λ ~/code/pubmedRAG: ls -lh bindata/